Adversarial Examples Detection with Bayesian Neural Network: Proposed Method

 We propose to measure the dispersion between hidden layer output distributions of adversarial examples and natural inputs and use this characteristic to detect adversarial examples.
 In particular, given an input $\bx$ and its predicted label $c$, we measure the distribution distance between the hidden layer output distribution of $\bx$ and the corresponding hidden layer output distribution of training samples from class $c$:

-where $h_j(\bx)$ represents the hidden layer output distribution of the $j$-th layer based on testing sample $\bx$, $h_j(\{\bx^c_i\}_{i=1}^{n_c})$ represents the hidden layer output distribution of the $j$-th layer based on training samples from class $c$, $n_c$ is the number of training samples in class $c$, and $\mathcal{D}$ can be arbitrary divergence.
-In this paper, we estimate the divergence with 1-Wasserstein distance.
-However, other divergence measures can also be used, such as Kullback–Leibler divergence.
+where $h_j(\bx)$ represents the hidden layer output distribution of the $j$-th layer based on testing sample $\bx$, $h_j(\{\bx^c_i\}_{i=1}^{n_c})$ represents the hidden layer output distribution of the $j$-th layer based on training samples from class $c$, $n_c$ is the number of training samples in class $c$, and $\mathcal{D}$ can be arbitrary divergence. {For simplicity, $h_j(\{\bx^c_i\}_{i=1}^{n_c})$ is replaced by $h_j^c$ in the rest part of the paper.
+Besides, $n_c$ does not have to be the total number of training samples in class $c$.
+In our experiments, $n_c$ is just a small amount sampled from the training samples of class $c$. } As for the measure of divergence, we estimate the divergence with 1-Wasserstein distance in our experiments.
+However, other divergence measures can also be used, such as the Kullback–Leibler divergence.

-The hidden layer output distribution of training samples of each class can be easily simulated since there are multiple samples in each class.
-However, given predicted label, simulating the hidden layer output distribution of a testing sample is not easy.
-For general deep neural network without random components, the hidden layer output is deterministic, thus the simulation result depends on only a single forward pass.
-However, for BNN, the hidden layer output is stochastic, thus we can simulate the distribution with multiple passes of the input.
-To pool the information from different levels, the dispersion is measured at multiple hidden layers to generate a set of dispersion scores $\{d_j|j\in\mathcal{S}\}$, where $\mathcal{S}$ is the index set of selected hidden layers.
+The hidden layer output distribution is estimated by a one-dimensional empirical distribution of all the output values of that layer.
+The hidden layer output distribution ($h_j^c$) estimated with training samples of each class can be easily simulated since there are multiple samples in each class.
+However, at the testing stage, only one testing sample ($\bx$) is available for the simulation of $h_j(\bx)$.
+For a deep neural network without random components, the hidden layer output is deterministic, thus the simulation result depends on a single forward pass.
+For BNN, the hidden layer output is stochastic, thus we can simulate the distribution with multiple passes.

+To pool the information from different levels, the dispersion is measured at multiple hidden layers to generate a set of dispersion scores $\{d_j|j\in\mathcal{S}\}$, where $\mathcal{S}$ is the index set of selected hidden layers (see details of layer selection in Section~\ref{sec: imp_detail}).
 It is expected that natural inputs will have small dispersion scores while adversarial examples will have relatively large dispersion scores.
 A binary classifier is trained on the dispersion scores to detect adversarial examples.
-In the paper, we fit binomial logistic regression model to do the binary classification.
-Details of the method is included in Algorithm~\ref{alg:bd}.
+In the paper, we fit a binomial logistic regression model to do the binary classification.
+An overview of the detection framework at testing time is shown in Figure~\ref{fig:bd_frame}.
+Details of the method are included in Algorithm~\ref{alg:bd}.